 It’s not hard to find metaphors for mental illness in the horror genre.
-You can examine The Shining‘s ghosts as a projection of Jack’s alcoholism, and that being the driving force of his violent tendencies.
-Or last years Hereditary, as it explores Annie’s intense family history of bipolar disorder and severe depression.
-Even as far back as 1920’s The Cabinet of Dr. Caligari, where a twist is presented of mental delusions, instead of actual horrors.
+You can examine The Shining‘s ghosts as a projection of Jack’s alcoholism, which is the driving force of his violent tendencies.
+Or last year’s Hereditary, as it explores Annie’s intense family history of bipolar disorder and severe depression.
+Even as far back as The Cabinet of Dr. Caligari (1920), where a twist is presented of mental delusions, instead of actual horrors.

-It’s an interesting way to present mental illness with a guise of something supernatural.
-Or perhaps the truth being suppressed by modern medicine and shame.
+It’s an interesting way to present mental illness in the guise of something supernatural.
+Or perhaps the truth is being suppressed by modern medicine and shame.
 It leaves an existential debate when you exit the theatre – what was the reality?
 That’s the case with one of my favorites out of SXSW, Adam Egypt Mortimer’s Daniel Isn’t Real.
-Based on the novel “In This Way I Was Saved” by Brian DeLeeuw, who also serves as cowriter on the film, this movie is a beautiful and sad look on mental illness and coping.
+Based on the novel “In This Way I Was Saved” by Brian DeLeeuw, who also serves as a co-writer on the film, this movie is a beautiful and sad look at mental illness and coping.

 I can’t say enough great things about this film.
-From a more metaphorical sense of its plot, to the beautiful cinematography — it’s just a perfect film.
-Currently, Daniel Isn’t Real is available for rent or for streaming on Shudder.
+From a more metaphorical sense of its plot to the beautiful cinematography — it’s just a perfect film.
+Currently, Daniel Isn’t Real is available for streaming on Prime Video.

 okay, this one looks so good.
 I hope it gets released soon!